The Stellar decomposition: A compact representation for simplicial complexes and beyond: Stellar decomposition

 It is apparent that the above encoding can be very expensive due to the redundant encoding of \topcpcells\ with vertices in multiple regions.
 A less obvious redundancy is that it does not account for the ordering of the elements.

-We now consider a \datasetName{compressed} Stellar decomposition encoding that compacts the vertex and \topcpcells\ lists in each region \R\ by exploiting the \emph{locality} of the elements within \R. The \datasetName{compressed} encoding reduces the storage requirements within region lists by replacing \emph{runs} of incrementing consecutive sequences of indices using a generalization of \emph{run-length encoding (RLE)}~\cite{Held1991Data}.
+We now consider a \datasetName{compressed} Stellar decomposition encoding that compacts the vertex and \topcpcells\ arrays in each region \R\ by exploiting the \emph{locality} of the elements within \R. The \datasetName{compressed} encoding reduces the storage requirements within region arrays by replacing \emph{runs} of incrementing consecutive sequences of indices using a generalization of \emph{run-length encoding (RLE)}~\cite{Held1991Data}.
 RLE is a form of data compression in which \emph{runs} of consecutive identical values are encoded as pairs of integers representing the value and repetition count, rather than as multiple copies of the original value.
 For example, in Figure~\ref{fig:rle_example}, the four entries with value `$2$' are compacted into a pair of entries $[\text{-}2,3]$, where a negative first number indicates the start of a run and its value, while the second number indicates the remaining elements of the run in the range.

-While we do not have such duplicated runs in our indexed representation, we often have incrementing sequences of indexes, such as \{40,41,42,43,44\}, within a local vertex list \vR\ or \topcpcells\ list \tR.
+While we do not have such duplicated runs in our indexed representation, we often have increasing sequences of indexes, such as \{40,41,42,43,44\}, within a local vertex array \vR\ or \topcpcells\ array \tR.
 We therefore use a generalized RLE scheme to compress such sequences, which we refer to as \emph{Sequential Range Encoding (SRE)}.
 SRE encodes a run of \emph{consecutive} non-negative indexes using a pair of integers, representing the starting index, and the number of remaining elements in the range.
-As with RLE, we can intersperse runs (sequences) with non-runs in the same list by negating the starting index of a run (e.g.\ $[\text{-}40,4]$ for the above example).
-Thus, it is easy to determine whether or not we are in a run while we iterate through a sequential range encoded list.
-A nice feature of this scheme is that it allows us to dynamically append individual elements or runs to an SRE list with no storage overhead.
-Furthermore, we can easily \emph{expand} a compacted range in place by replacing its entries with the first two values of the range and appending the remaining values to the end of the list.
-Figure~\ref{fig:sre_example} shows an example SRE list over a list, where, e.g., the sequence \{1,2,3,4\} is represented as $[\text{-}1,3]$.
+As with RLE, we can intersperse runs (sequences) with non-runs in the same array by negating the starting index of a run (e.g.\ $[\text{-}40,4]$ for the above example).
+Thus, it is easy to determine whether or not we are in a run while we iterate through a sequential range encoded array.
+A nice feature of this scheme is that it allows us to dynamically append individual elements or runs to an SRE array without any storage overhead (other than occasional array reallocations).
+Furthermore, we can easily \emph{expand} a compacted range by replacing its entries with the first two values of the range and appending the remaining values to the end of the array.
+After the updates are finished, we can sort the array and reapply SRE compaction to recover space.
+Figure~\ref{fig:sre_example} shows an example SRE array over an array, where, e.g., sequence \{1,2,3,4\} is represented as $[\text{-}1,3]$.